Browse

 Arthritis is common in older dogs and certain breeds, causing joint pain, stiffness, and reduced mobility.
 It is a degenerative joint disease that can significantly impact a dog's quality of life.

-• Joint Supplements: Use supplements like glucosamine and chondroitin to promote joint health.
-These supplements can help maintain cartilage and reduce inflammation.
+• Joint supplements: Use supplements like glucosamine and chondroitin to promote joint health.
+Adding the best joint supplements for dogs can help maintain cartilage and reduce inflammation, improving mobility and comfort.

-• Preventative Treatments: Use vet-approved flea and tick preventatives regularly.
+• Preventative treatments: Use vet-approved tick preventatives and flea medication for dogs regularly.
 These can be in the form of topical treatments, oral medications, or collars.

 Diabetes